HaikuTeam/docs/using-haiku/advanced-editing-haiku-as-code.md

 ##### states {#states}

-The **states** property describes your Haiku's internal state.
+The **states** property describes your project's internal state.
 States are key/descriptor pairs.
 The key is the name of the state, and the descriptor is an object with a `value` field.
 The `value` field contains the value of the state.

 ```
 "clicks": {        // <- State name